-Our Summer Glass Arts Programs take place at both Jason Lee Middle School and Wilson High School.
-If your student is creative and interested in learning to make glass art — this is the perfect program to keep them engaged during the summer months.
-All experience levels are encouraged to apply!
+Summer Glass Arts Programs take place at both Jason Lee Middle School and Wilson High School.
+This is the perfect program to keep your creative student engaged during the summer months.

-Summer Glass Arts will be held at Jason Lee Middle School.
+Summer Glass Arts are held at Jason Lee Middle School.
 Classes will be offered in glassblowing, bead-making.
 This program is focused on middle school students (students must be at least 12 years old) but high school students will be considered.

 High School Summer Glass Arts will be held at Wilson High School.
-There will be 2 two-week sessions and classes will be offered in glassblowing and bead-making.
+Sessions and classes will be offered in glassblowing and bead-making.
 This program is designed for students entering grades 9-12.